-CPR, or cardiopulmonary resuscitation, is one of the most well-known medical procedures in the world.
-With a combination of chest compressions and rescue breaths, a trained bystander can intervene in the event of a medical emergency and dramatically increase the victim’s chance of survival.
-In medical emergencies such as cardiac arrest, stroke, smoke inhalation, near-drowning, or electrocution, CPR can be the difference between life or death.
+CPR or cardiopulmonary resuscitation, is one of the most well-known medical procedures in the world.
+With a combination of 30 chest compressions and necessary and mandated two rescue breaths, a trained bystander can intervene in the event of a life-threatening medical emergency and drastically increase the victim’s chance of survival.
+CPR can be the difference between life and death in medical emergencies such as cardiac arrest, stroke, smoke inhalation, near-drowning, or electrocution.
+The bystander also checks in with the patient to check if the person is unconscious before performing CPR and helping them revive their heartbeats on time.

 In this blog, we’re taking a closer look at CPR and breaking down the 7 fundamental steps of this important, life-saving procedure.
 The American CPR Care Association is dedicated to providing high-quality and accessible CPR training to as many people as possible.
 This is why we offer 100 percent online CPR certification and recertification courses.

-With just a few clicks, you can begin learning the essential steps of CPR and other life-saving medical procedures, like First Aid or how to use an automated external defibrillator (AED).
-With our CPR training classes, you’ll have the knowledge, skills, and confidence to respond in the event of an emergency.
+With just a few clicks, you can begin learning the essential steps of CPR or cardiopulmonary resuscitation and other life-saving medical procedures, like First Aid or how to use an automated external defibrillator (AED).
+By starting CPR training classes, you’ll have the knowledge, skills, and confidence to respond in the event of an emergency.

 After calling 911, it can take some time for medical personnel to arrive on the scene.
 Following a cardiac arrest episode, however, every second matters.
 This is why the actions of bystanders may prove to be the difference between life and death.

-CPR is a relatively straightforward medical procedure that can be learned by anyone.
-Even those outside of the medical field can benefit from learning the important CPR steps.
+CPR is a relatively straightforward medical procedure that anyone can learn.
+Even those outside of the medical field can benefit from learning the critical CPR steps.
 With proper training, anyone can gain the skills and confidence to save a life.

-Note that these steps detail providing CPR for an adult.
-While giving CPR to a child or infant is similar, there are important differences.
-Most CPR training courses cover the differences in adult CPR, child CPR, and infant CPR.
+It’s important to note that the following steps are for performing CPR on an adult.
+While administering CPR to a child or infant is similar, there are significant differences between the techniques.
+It’s essential to take comprehensive CPR training courses that cover the distinctions between adult, child, and infant CPR.

-Before beginning the steps of CPR, call 911 immediately.
+Before beginning the steps of CPR like chest compressions to get blood flowing, call 911 or ask a bystander to call the medical emergency team immediately.
 CPR is intended to keep a victim stable until medical help arrives—it doesn’t cure cardiac arrest or any other medical condition.

 After you call 911, you should assess the scene.
 You don’t want to waste any time; however, you also don’t want to place yourself or others in additional danger.
 Assess the scene of the emergency and the condition of the victim to make sure that CPR will be the most effective procedure.
-If the victim is unresponsive or is unable to regularly breathe, you should immediately begin CPR.
+Watching the chest fall will indicate you if victim is still unresponsive or is unable to regularly breathe because if their chest does not fall, you should immediately begin CPR.

 To begin CPR, you need to position the victim.
 Make sure that they are lying flat on their back; however, be careful about moving their body if you think they experienced a head or neck injury.
 With the victim lying flat on their back, tilt their head back and slightly lift their jaw.
 You should also check to see if there is an object obstructing their airway.